 There are various parks & gardens in the Reading Borough area, that are open throughout the year.
 Some have children’s play areas (Christchurch Meadows has a paddling pool) others have space to run around in and play games, to view the complete list please use the following link.
 Reading Parks & Outdoor Spaces

-You can organise a Play Street this involves closing the street where you live to traffic to “give children the chance to play safely in their street without danger from traffic”.
+You can organise a Play Street or Street Party this involves closing the street where you live to traffic to “give children the chance to play safely in their street without danger from traffic”.
 This can be for a maximum of three hours, allowing children to play outside and set it up for any day of the week.
 To find out more about how to go about organising a Play Street or street party please visit.
-Play Streets
+Play Streets or Street Parties

 Clubs, activities and sessions (charged)

 There are clubs, training courses and activities that do have a charge attached.
 Some of these are run by Reading Borough Council RBC leisure services and others by private or voluntary organisations.
 You can use the Reading Services Guide to search for activities however you must be aware that “the information we hold may be provided by third party organisations therefore FIS cannot guarantee the accuracy of this information, and we recommend parents, carers and professionals take appropriate steps in checking OFSTED registrations, availability and DBS (formerly CRB)”.